makeitworkpress/wp-autoload/README.md

 - classes\theme.php
 - classes\models\model.php

-In the functions.php, we include the autoloader and call our classes.
+In the functions.php, we include the autoloader and call our classes:
 ```php
 spl_autoload_register( function($classname) {